 So she really has nothing to worry about: you just sat there with an awkward, dopey expression on your face for the duration of one song, and then you never saw her again and will never see her again.
 If that’s truly the basis for calling off the wedding, well, you two need some counseling.

 3) Reconfirm your fidelity

 We’ll admit it.
 Her overreaction got our Spidey sense tingling, and we couldn’t help but think “Trust Issues.”
 If we had to go way, way out on a limb, we’d speculate that she’s been cheated on-or suspected of being cheated on-either by you or a prior boyfriend.
 So all this stripper stuff is flaming old fears.
 Reassure her.
 Tell her again how goddamn happy you are to have found her, how lucky you are, how she’s the one and only one (Ahhhhhhhwwww!), and how you would never, ever, ever, ever violate her trust.

 Remember, you’re in Damage Control mode.
 You said you’re a slobbering apologetic fool, but slobber just a little bit more.
 To clarify, you’re not apologizing for cheating, per se, but you’re sorry that this silly, frivolous weekend with your buddies caused her pain.
 It’s the last thing you wanted.
 And if you had to do it over again-if you knew how much this would bother her-you wouldn’t have done it.

-And if that shit doesn't work, go ahead and hire a male stripper.
+And if that shit doesn’t work, go ahead and hire that male stripper.